artainmo/web-development/backend/NestJS/README.md

   }
 }
 </pre>
-In the above example the repository was injected in the assocated module/service, to inject it in another module/service export the associated module and import it in the module you want to use it in.
+In the above example the repository was injected in the module's associated service, to inject it in another module/service export the associated module and import it in the module you want to use it in.

 ## Call the NestJS API with axios

 ### Axios independent of NestJS
 Axios is a promise-based HTTP Client for node.js and the browser.<br>
 It thus enables making HTTP requests to the created NestJS API.<br>
-It can be used to for example call the NestJS API from the frontend, this would be done inside functions declared in files in a separate API directory in the frontend.
+It can be used to for example call the NestJS API from the frontend, this would be done inside functions declared in files in a separate API directory in the frontend.<br>
 In javascript the built-in fetch() is usually used to make HTTP requests, both have the same functionality but some developers prefer Axios over built-ins for its ease of use.

 Here is an example of how to use axios to make a get request: